kejsardamberg/START2/README.md

 &nbsp;&nbsp;&nbsp;2.3.
 START2 event time should be enough for everyone to hold their presentation and everyone to have a lengthy in-depth discussion about the experience presented.

 &nbsp;**3.
 Could-haves**
 &nbsp;&nbsp;&nbsp;3.1.
+Any presentation discussion is more meaningful discussing problem solving.
+Hence, presentations could prefferably be centered around perceived challenges in the topic to be truly valuable.
+&nbsp;&nbsp;&nbsp;3.2.
 Discussions could be timeboxed to a set time.
-&nbsp;&nbsp;&nbsp;3.2.
+&nbsp;&nbsp;&nbsp;3.3.
 If some people stay silent/inactive in discussions due to other people being more extrovert or louder, a Internet-forum like comment system of diffently coloured postit notes or similar could be used.
 Each participands has a set of these and if any of these cards are held up by a participant, the moderator make sure all people get their things said.
 The colour codes may be:
 * _Green_ for new thread
 * _Yellow_ for comment on current topic
 * _Blue_ for reply to previous comment